-Shareholders are those who subscribe to and pay the capital of a company.
-They are the owners of a company and therefore run a business in Indonesia, meaning that shareholders hold an position in the hierarchy of a company in Indonesia.
+Shareholders are those who subscribe to and pay the capital of company.
+They are the owners of a company and therefore run a business in Indonesia, meaning that shareholders hold a position in the hierarchy of a company in Indonesia.
 They make decisions during the general meeting of shareholders (GMS).

 In Indonesia, the Board of Commissioners (BOC) supervises management policies and advises the members of the Board of Directors (BOD) who are usually the shareholders as per Indonesia’s Company Law regulations.

 Indonesia’s Company Law also states that a PT PMA must have at least a minimum of two shareholders at all times.
 The shareholders can either be individuals or legal entities of Indonesia or a foreign country.

 Every shareholder must have 10 million rupiah’s worth of shares.
 However, if the company obtains legal entity status but the number of shareholders becomes less than two people, then within a period of less than six months, the shareholders are obliged to transfer part of their shares to other intended shareholders; if such is not done, the company is to issue new shares to other intended shareholders.

 However, if the time used has exceeded six months and the number of shareholders is still less than two, the remaining shareholders are to be personally liable for all agreements and legal matters, which may include the company’s losses.

 All corporate shareholders in an Indonesian PT PMA are to follow the company’s Articles of Association (AoA) which are approved by a public notary.